 The Leeum Museum.
 The curation is great, it’s a mix of modern and Korean art.

-My favourite shop in Seoul is…
+My favorite shop in Seoul is…

 One for the readers!
 Visit Coex Mall Starfield library and prepare to be amazed – expect row upon row of endless books!